Vikki Tobak: Career

 In 2018, she authored the book Contact High: A Visual History of Hip-Hop (published by Penguin Random House/Clarkson Potter).
 The book features analog photography sessions of hip hop legends complemented by the photographers' personal stories about the images.
 The Contact prints featured span from the very beginnings of the Hip hop genre until the end of the regular use film photography for music pictures (2007).
 The book was considered one of Time Magazine's 25 Best Photobooks of 2018. and the New Yorker described the publication as a "Wondrous tribute to the way hip-hop overturned not just the sound of culture but also ways of seeing."

 In 2019, The Annenberg Space For Photography in Culver City, California hosted an exhibit entitled Contact High: A Visual History of Hip Hop, based upon the contents of the book in association with the museum's 10th anniversary.
 The exhibit was curated by Tobak along with creative direction from hip hop artist and journalist Fab Five Freddy.
-The exhibiton traveled to ICP (International Center of Photography) in New York, MAS in Abu Dhabi and The Museum of Pop Culture (MoPOP) in Seattle.
+The exhibition traveled to ICP (International Center of Photography) in New York, MAS in Abu Dhabi and The Museum of Pop Culture (MoPOP) in Seattle.

 In an interview given to Quartz regarding the exhibit, Tobak stated (specifically in reference to the photographers' contact sheets), “It’s a rare glimpse into their process and allows viewers to see so much more than the final product".
 She said "The 80’s and 90’s were a time when photographers had greater access to musicians, coinciding with the dominance of music magazines and album cover and magazine cover art”.

 In 2022, she authored "Ice Cold: A Hip-Hop Jewelry History" published by TASCHEN.
+The book inspired the exhibit curated by Tobak at The American Museum of Natural History in New York.

+In 2023, she authored “The Streets Win: 50 Years of Hip-Hop Greatness” published by Rizzoli in collaboration with by LL COOL J.

 Her articles have appeared in The Fader, Complex, Mass Appeal, The Undefeated, Paper Magazine, ID Magazine, The Detroit News, and Vibe, and she was formerly the producer and columnist for CBS Market Watch, CNN, Bloomberg News, TechTV, and other media organizations.
 She was the founding curator of FotoDC's film program, and served as the art commissioner/curator for the Palo Alto Public Art Commission in Silicon Valley.
 She has lectured about music photography at American University, VOLTA New York, Photoville, the Chicago Cultural Center, and the Museum of Contemporary Art Detroit.